 The benefits of learning how to flex well on piste extend to all areas of skiing.
 For instance, flexing is critical for good bump skiing - the deeper you can flex to absorb the moguls, the better your line can be and the more speed you can carry through the moguls.

-As a geometrical relationship, when the legs are flexed, the hips are well behind the boots - as with everything else, flexing must be used in relation to other movements (see Recentering).
+As a geometrical relationship, when the legs are flexed, the hips are well behind the boots as you can see in the photo above - as with everything else, flexing must be used in relation to other movements (see Recentering).

 I don’t consider the presence of bent legs a good thing always.
 Just puts him in the backseat.
 No float!
 HeluvaSkier